deadlyengineer/react-css-in-js/README.md

 };
 ```

 The `cx` utility merges class names, and correctly allows outer styled components to override the styles of inner styled components.
-You should _always_ use this function to combine classes instead of simple string templates or concatenation, because simple string manipulation will lose any styled data attached to the substring.
+You should _always_ use this function to combine classes instead of simple string templates or concatenation, because simple string manipulation will lose any styled data attached to the class names.

 ## Inject a global style